pronenewbits/Arduino_AHRS_System/README.md

 You only need to use 4 jumper cables to connect them: +3.3VCC, GND, I2C's SDA, and I2C's SCL (the MPU-9250 support SPI and I2C communication mode, but we use only I2C here).

-To communicate with the MPU-9250, I use I2C MPU-9250 library from [bolderflight project](https://github.com/bolderflight/MPU9250).

 ### Programming Implementation